Progress updates

 The Victorian Government is analysing options for legislative reform for protection of records shared with boards of inquiry and other types of inquiries established under the Inquiries Act 2014.

-Community consultations
+Community consultation

-Some key consultation activities have included:
+Some key consultation activities undertaken to date include:

-- The formation of a Community Reference Group, including members with lived and living experience of child sexual abuse in Victorian government schools, as well as sector advocates, providers and experts, to inform the broad range of consultation and co-design activities.
+- formation of a Community Reference Group, including members with lived and living experience of child sexual abuse in Victorian government schools, as well as sector advocates, providers and experts, to inform the broad range of consultation and co-design activities.

 The Department of Education would like to thank all those who have contributed to our consultation processes and played a critical role in shaping the implementation of the reforms recommended by the Board of Inquiry.